-I’ve openly proclaimed that the Rolling Stove was my favorite food truck in Miami, but a close second was Jefe’s Original Fish Taco & Burgers.
+I’ve openly proclaimed that the Rolling Stove was my favorite food truck in Miami, but Jefe’s Original Fish Taco & Burgers was a close second.
 Those were the two food trucks you could always find me at while I was posting pictures on social media land.

 Jack, the owner of Jefe’s, created arguably the most important food truck event in the early days at the Johnson & Wales campus.
 BTTR (Biscayne Triangle Truck Roundup) drew thousands on a Tuesday night and really set the tone for a well-run and curated event.

-Marcela absolutely loved the fish tacos and me, well I was more than enamored with Jefe’s Double Cheezer burger and fresh-cut fries.
+Marcela absolutely loved the fish tacos, and I was more than enamored with Jefe’s Double Cheezer burger and fresh-cut fries.
 His patty melt on sourdough bread was another favorite of mine.

 A few years after the food truck launch, he opened Jefe’s Soul Shack in North Miami.
-The food was excellent as always, and he added a killer pastrami sandwich and crispy potato wedges to his food arsenal.
+The food was excellent, and he added a killer pastrami sandwich and crispy potato wedges to his food arsenal.

 Jefe’s won a couple of my Burgie Awards.
 In 2013 he took home Best Taco and, in 2015, the coveted Best Food Truck Burger.